somasis/musl-wiki/functional-differences-from-glibc.md

 Normally this just yields good performance independent of heuristics on when to buffer and when to transfer.
-However, it does also impact how Linux interprets some writes to files in /proc.
+However, it does also impact how Linux interprets some writes to files in `/proc`.

 # Signal mask and setjmp/longjmp

-By default, glibc provides the legacy BSD behavior for setjmp/longjmp, saving and restoring the signal mask as part of the jmp_buf. musl never includes signal masks unless you use sigsetjmp/siglongjmp and specifically request that the signal mask be saved/restored.
+By default, glibc provides the legacy BSD behavior for `setjmp`/`longjmp`, saving and restoring the signal mask as part of the `jmp_buf`. musl never includes signal masks unless you use `sigsetjmp`/`siglongjmp` and specifically request that the signal mask be saved/restored.
 Per POSIX, correct applications cannot rely on setjmp to save the signal mask, so musl's behavior gives much better performance for applications which do not care and which are using the interfaces correctly.